Biden’s ‘posturing’ on Russian oil risks wider conflict: Analysts

 Russia’s oil and gas industry was omitted in the initial sanctions the West imposed on Moscow, aimed at crippling Russia’s financial and tech sectors and pressuring a shift in the policies of Russian President Vladimir Putin.

-Oil giants British Petroleum and Shell had said last week that they were pulling business out of Russia, but Shell took it a step further on Tuesday, announcing that it would stop buying Russian oil.
+Oil giants British Petroleum and Shell had said last week that they were pulling business out of Russia.
+Shell took it a step further on Tuesday, announcing that it would stop buying Russian oil.

 As hostilities in Ukraine continue amidst three rounds of unsuccessful negotiations and Ukrainian President Volodymyr Zelenskyy calls for further action from the West, analysts warn that punishing Russia may have long-term economic blowback on the rest of the world.